-Designed with a cotton front in mind, with either fleece, toweling or your own personal choice of backing.
+Designed with a cotton front in mind, with either fleece, toweling, or your own personal choice of backing.

-0.3m x Main fabric
+- 0.3m x Main fabric

-0.3m x Backing (fleece or toweling)
+- 0.3m x Backing (fleece or toweling)

-Snap closures – Size 16 KAM used in this pattern
+- Snap closures – Size 16 KAM used in this pattern

 Prewash all your flannels before you start!

-Place fabric Right Sides Together (RST)
+Place the two fabric pieces with their Right Sides Together (RST)

-Using a 6mm seam continue to stitch around the edge of the Bib.
+Continue to stitch around the edge of the bib using a 6mm seam.

 Now that you have put your first one together, time to add to your collection and get some practice and confidence to then grow your baby bib a bandana collection.
 You will be amazed at how easy they are to make and how trendy your baby will look wearing them.

 You will only be limited by your imagination, so… share your wares below, I can’t wait to see your achievements.
-In the mean time, happy sewing.